PacktPublishing/Scala-Reactive-Programming/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

 All code files have been placed in their repsective folders.
-Chapters 1 and 8 do not have any code files.
+Chapter01 do not have any code file.

 The code will look like the following:
 ```